Pasta making class in Italy was one of the most cherished parts of our holiday.

 "As a family of six (four boys ages 7-12) we had a fantastic time with Marilee cooking in her home and learning about Italian culture and Italian cuisine.
 Time flew by as we cooked up a four course meal.
 This was a very hands on experience from making the pasta dough, sauces, ravioli filing, veal and biscotti.
 Marilee is very welcoming and helped all of us to relax in her home and have a great time.
 We strongly recommend a family cooking experience with Marilee."

-If you're a foodie heading to Florence, Chef Luca Polverini’s pasta-making class is a must.
+Chef Luca's workshop in Florence is among the best pasta making classes in Italy.
 Held in his warm and inviting home, this intimate experience offers everything you'd want in a true Italian cooking class.

 It begins with coccoli—crispy fried dough served with silky prosciutto—and a perfectly chilled aperitif, the ideal start to an unforgettable hands-on lesson.